Rosalie Ginsberg Scholarship for Community Service and Social Action

 There is no general application for this scholarship.
 The Office of Financial Aid selects qualified nominees for this scholarship, and the Ginsberg Center follows up with the finalists.

 Additional questions may be sent to [email protected].

 MacDonald Community Fellows Program

-Made possible by a generous gift from Scott MacDonald, the MacDonald Community Fellows Program provides a unique three-year fellowship for University of Michigan undergraduate students.
+Made possible by a generous gift from Scott MacDonald, the MacDonald Community Fellows Program provides a unique renewable fellowship for University of Michigan undergraduate students.
 MacDonald Fellows will receive funding while engaging in opportunities for community engagement, leadership development, and personal growth.
 The program was established to promote MacDonald’s commitment to encourage and support students to be agents of positive change by empowering themselves and the communities they engage to reach their full potentials.
 MacDonald Community Fellows will receive a $5,000 annual scholarship, in two disbursements per academic year.

 Who: Undergraduate sophomore students interested in community engagement with demonstrated financial need (as determined by the Office of Financial Aid).

 Time Commitment: This unique fellowship will provide funding and support for selected fellows for 3 years.
 Over the course of this 3 year commitment, MacDonald Fellows are expected to commit 260 hours to their work each fellowship year.
-Each year will bring a different experience that will promote fellows’ continued learning and growth:
+Each year will bring a different experience that will promote fellows’ continued learning and growth.